Under the Financial Management Oversight (FMO) Program FTA conducts several types of reviews.

-- Full Scope Financial Management System Review: The Full Scope Financial Management System Review requires FMO contractors to conduct a series of interviews, full transaction review, and appropriate substantive tests.
-The contractors determine that the grantee's financial management system meets the requirements of the Common Rule (49 CFR Part 18.20).
-The contractors then express an objective, external, independent professional opinion to FTA, in accordance with established public accounting standards, on the effectiveness of the grantee's internal control environment.
-The seven standards for financial management systems are: Financial Reporting, Accounting Records, Internal Control, Budget Control, Allowable Costs, Source Documentation and Cash Management.
-An average FMO review takes three to four weeks, conducted at the grantee's site.
+- Full Scope Financial Management System Review: This review requires FMO contractors to conduct a series of interviews, full transaction reviews, and appropriate substantive tests.
+The contractors determine whether the recipient's financial management system meets the requirements of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR Part 200).
+The contractors then express an objective, external, independent professional opinion to FTA, in accordance with established public accounting standards, on the effectiveness of the recipient's internal control environment.
+The seven standards (2 CFR Part 200.302 (b)(1-7) for financial management systems include:

-- Follow-up Reviews: Follow-up Reviews are performed primarily to ensure those recommendations resulting from Full Scope reviews are implemented and working properly.
-If performed, this review it will occur between 12-18 month after the Full Scope review.
+- Follow-up Reviews: Follow-up Reviews are performed primarily to ensure the recommendations resulting from Full Scope Reviews are implemented and working properly.
+If performed, this review will occur between 12-18 months after the Full Scope review.

-- Indirect Cost Allocation Plan Review: Indirect Cost Allocation Plan Reviews are performed on Cost Allocation Plans submitted to the FTA for approval as the cognizant agency.
-The purpose of this review is to determine whether the methodology for allocating indirect cost to a Federal grant is calculated in a manner consistent with the applicable OMB circular.
+- Cost Allocation Plan and Indirect Cost Proposal Reviews: These reviews are performed on Cost Allocation Plans and Indirect Cost Rate Proposals submitted to the FTA for approval as the cognizant agency.
+The purpose of these reviews is to determine whether the methodology for allocating indirect costs to a federal grant are calculated in a manner consistent with the applicable OMB circular.

-- Special Assignment (Agreed Upon Procedures): Agreed Upon Procedures are performed primarily to carry out special assignments deemed necessary as part of the FMO program.
-As an example, FTA may require a review that involves the development of procedures with the contracting resource in order to meet FTA engagement objectives.
-While there can be varying engagements that may employ Agreed-Upon Procedures, in most cases, FTA is concerned about whether grants funds were spent according to the guidelines of the grant, and in accordance with the applicable cost principles.
-These reviews are conducted on a case-by-case basis and are directly related to grantee’s financial management issues.
+- Agreed Upon Procedures: Agreed-Upon Procedures (AUP) engagements are performed primarily to focus on a particular issue (e.g., review of recipients’ use of FTA funds for a particular project or review of the recipient’s methodology for charging costs to a particular grant).
+While varying types of engagements may employ Agreed-Upon Procedures, in most cases, FTA is concerned about whether grant funds were spent according to the guidelines of the grant and in accordance with the applicable cost principles.
+These reviews are conducted on a case-by-case basis and are directly related to the recipient’s financial management issues.